nihalpasham/JWT-based-device-auth/README.md

 ![The tiny but versatile atecc608a cryptoauthentication device from microchip](https://github.com/nihalpasham/micropython_w_atecc608a_googleIotCoreAuth/blob/master/atecc608a_pic_LI%20(2).jpg)

-That brings us to the topic of this repo.
-The atecc608a crypto-processor.
-This repo will help demo a typical IoT security use-case like secure device authentication to show that price, agility, complexity are non-problems: **In simple terms, I wanted to connect my esp32 to the Google's IoT Core using a certified crypto-element as my key-store and digital signature provider.**
+This repo will help demonstrate a typical IoT security use-case like secure device authentication to show that price, agility, complexity are non-problems: **This demo will show how we can connect an esp32 to the Google's IoT Core using a certified crypto-element as the key-store and digital signature provider.**

 # The set-up:
   - An ESP32 board running micropython